SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polydataModelSeg3D.md

 **Remesh**
 If you show the model edges, the surface mesh may be too fine or not desirable to you.
 You can do remeshing:

-	Global Ops -> Remesh -> Click "Estimate Size" or prive a proper value, click the button "Remesh"
+	Global Ops -> Remesh -> Click "Estimate Size" or provide a proper value, click the button "Remesh"

 **Extract Centerlines**